 The feature is active at certain times of the day (mainly at night) when it changes the phone’s charging speed so that it only pulls electricity during times when there’s cleaner energy available from the grid.

-This means that during peak energy-producing hours, your iPhone may not charge as quickly as it previously did.
+This means that during peak energy-producing hours, your iPhone may not charge as quickly as it previously did, which may save you money if your electric company charges more during these times.

 The change is part of the recent Apple iOS 16.1 update, and iPhones now default to this feature if you have the optimized charging setting already on.